 The Kitsap Peninsula is both a beautiful and growing region.
 My wife and I purchased 1,700 acres above Kitsap Lake in 2004.
 Since our initial purchase, Ueland Tree Farm (UTF) has grown to over 2,200 acres.
 Our personal goal is to demonstrate we can profitably meet community demand for natural resources such as timber and rock while operating in an environmentally and socially responsible manner.
 We are convinced it is possible to:

-Our intention is to keep most of the land in long-term forestry, with some parcels developed for their mineral resources and returned back to forestry after the minerals have been removed.
-We are committed to protecting key riparian areas, the primary wildlife corridors that cross our property, and water quality and flows that impact the Chico Creek salmon run.
+Our intention is to keep most of the tree farm in long-term forestry, with the remainder used for mineral resources, residential development, or similar purposes.
+We are committed to protecting key riparian areas, the primary wildlife corridors that cross our property, and water quality and flows that impact Kitsap Lake and the Chico Creek salmon run.

 Ueland Tree Farm, LLC

 2004 Acquired 1,700 acres above Kitsap Lake from Port Blakely Tree Farms under the name Ueland Tree Farm, LLC